smartdevicelink/sdl_evolution/proposals/NNNN-GetSystemTime.md

 ## Introduction

-This proposal is about adding a new RPC GetSystemTime inorder for SDL Core to get accurate system time information which is utilized by the TLS handshake mechanism.
+This proposal is about adding a new RPC GetSystemTime in order for SDL Core to get accurate system time information which is utilized by the TLS handshake mechanism.

 ## Motivation